Lance Africk: Notable case

-On March 31, 2011, Judge Africk sentenced former New Orleans police officer David Warren to 25 years and 9 months in federal prison on a federal civil rights violation of committing manslaughter with a firearm in the case of the death of Henry Glover.
+On March 31, 2011, Africk sentenced former New Orleans police officer David Warren to 25 years and 9 months in federal prison on a federal civil rights violation of committing manslaughter with a firearm in the case of the death of Henry Glover.
 Africk sentenced another former officer, Greg McRae, to 17 years and 3 months in prison and three years of supervised release on obstruction of justice and another civil rights charge.
 "Henry Glover was not at the strip mall to commit suicide.
 He was there to retrieve some baby clothing.
 You killed a man.
 Despite your tendentious arguments to the contrary, it was no mistake," Africk told Warren.

-On December 17, 2012, the Fifth Circuit Court of Appeals vacated Warren's conviction and one of the convictions related to McRae, ordering new trials on those charges.
+On December 17, 2012, the Fifth Circuit vacated Warren's conviction and one of the convictions related to McRae, ordering new trials on those charges.
 The three-judge panel found, among other concerns, that the trials of the two men should have been conducted separately.
 In 2013, Warren was acquitted.

 In 2014, Africk resentenced McRae to the same punishment.
 He dismissed calls for leniency on the grounds of Warren's acquittal, calling it "irrelevant."
 He said McRae's crime was separate and should be punished individually."You did not merely burn a corpse, you, a law enforcement officer, burned a corpse to obstruct justice."In 2015, McRae was granted a resentencing hearing after his obstruction of justice conviction was overturned entirely.
 In 2016, Africk reduced McRae's sentence to 11 years and nine months, which was within the federal guidelines.
 However, he rejected calls for a greater reduction on the grounds that McRae was mentally disturbed at the time of the crime.
 He said a long prison sentence was still warranted due to the severity of the crime."The facts behind your conviction deal with much more than the burning of an automobile.
 By hiding behind a blue wall of silence, you were hiding the truth."

 Other interests

-Judge Africk served as the 54th president of the Sugar Bowl Committee in 2011-2012, and oversaw the game in which the University of Michigan Wolverines defeated Virginia Tech in an overtime win.
+Africk served as the 54th president of the Sugar Bowl Committee in 2011–2012, and oversaw the game in which the University of Michigan Wolverines defeated Virginia Tech in an overtime win.
 Thereafter he helped in the presentation of the Sugar Bowl Trophy to Brady Hoke and the Wolverines team.